lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 "compute the length of a list of bananas", or "compute the length of a list of dinosaurs as long as today isn't Friday", or anything else.

-If it helps form the example, you can make up some story, about how when the first humans that sat down to implement the computation, realized that the nature of the list's elements was irrelevant to the process of computing the length of the list.
+If it helps, you can make up some story, about how when the first humans that sat down to implement the computation, realized that the nature of the list's elements was irrelevant to the process of computing the length of the list.

-However, clearly something like `lengthOfListOfBananas: List[Banana] => Int` is a perfectly valid function.
+However, something like `lengthOfListOfBananas: List[Banana] => Int` is a perfectly valid function as well.
 And we can declare a relation between `length` and `lengthOfListOfBananas`.
-Namely, that the latter can be called a *specific instance*, or *specialization*, of the former.
+Namely, the latter can be called a *specific instance*, or *specialization*, of the former.

 The programmer who created `length` simply found, and presumably solved, the **essence** of the problem.
 In no way is their work somehow divorced from the "real world".